rallepalaveev/A2DVI/README.md

 The card can run one mode or the other, but not both simultaneously.
 To switch between modes, a firmware update is required and opening/closing connections.

-For the DVI output to be active, the new firmware developped by Thorsten Brehm (c) 2024 should be used. https://github.com/ThorstenBr
+For the DVI output to be active, the new firmware developped by Thorsten Brehm (c) 2024 should be used: https://github.com/ThorstenBr/A2DVI-Firmware

 Procedure to activate DVI mode:
 * v1.2: